fastrgv/MATTA/README.md

 The user command requires the WAV file name, and integer-WPM estimate as input:

-	wav2txt 40wpmAZ.wav 40
+	wav2txt testFiles/15wpm.wav 15

 English text is then printed out to the screen.

 ### Addendum1: WPM-estimate-parameter may now be optionally omitted IF the message is long enough to analyze.

-	EG. wav2txt 40wpmAZ.wav
+	EG. wav2txt testFiles/15wpm.wav

 ### Addendum2: for unknown messages, simply try various WPM-estimates.
 Most messages are between 10 and 40 wpm.

-### Addendum3: the Windows executable will work on your linux box if wine is installed.
+### Addendum3: the Windows executable will work on linux if wine is installed.

 Note that the precompiled executables use suffixes that indicates the system:

-.) _osx (MacOSX)
+* _osx (MacOSX)
-.) _gnu (linux)
+* _gnu (linux)
-.) .exe (MsWin)
+* .exe (MsWin)

-In order to use the inverse function "txt2wav" you must copy the file ~/maintestFiles/sos_20wpm.wav into your current directory.
-It is needed only to help create the proper header for a WAV file.
-Then simply type
+The inverse function "txt2wav" is even simpler to use...simply type:

 	* txt2wav "message within quotes"

-to create a file named "20wpm.wav", which can then be used as input for wav2txt.
+to create a file named "20wpm.wav", which can then be renamed & used as input for wav2txt.

+Note that "txt2wav" assumes the ./data/ directory is present, so it only works from the root directory, i.e. ~/morse/.
+The other executable "wav2txt" does NOT have this restriction.
+In other words, it may be moved to any convenient directory and it will still work.

 For example, let's say you use a Mac and have a friend with a Windows computer.

-	* txt2wav_osx "stop radioactivity"	creates a WAV file from text on OSX (20wpm.wav)
+	* txt2wav_osx 20 "stop radioactivity"

-	* txt2wav_osx 30 "stop radioactivity" creates a WAV file from text on OSX (30wpm.wav)
+creates a WAV file from text on OSX (20wpm.wav)

 Then your friend can decipher it with the command:

-	* wav2txt.exe 20wpm.wav deciphers the WAV file on Windows.
+	* wav2txt.exe 20wpm.wav

+deciphers the WAV file on Windows.

 --------------------------------------------------------------------------
-The inverse app txt2wav takes a commandline string, which must be quoted to include spaces, optionally followed by an integer from the set {10,15,20,25,30,35,40}, and creates an output WAV file, named "xxwpm.wav", with the morse code equivalent.
+The inverse function txt2wav takes a commandline string, **which must be quoted** to include spaces, optionally followed by an integer from the set {10,15,20,25,30,35,40}, and creates an output WAV file, named "xxwpm.wav", with the morse code equivalent.
 This output file can be renamed and manipulated using "sox", as follows.

 To slow it down try:
 	sox new20wpm.wav new10wpm.wav speed 0.5